-The iGens resemble their grandparents’ spending and saving habits.
+Many Gen-Zers resemble their grandparents’ spending and saving habits.
 The Great Depression shaped the latter while the Great Recession marked the former.
-So this young cohort is sharpening their financial survival skills with determination.
+So these young cohorts are sharpening their financial survival skills with determination.
 The financial crash that has affected their parents or their friends’ parents, however, has done nothing to dampen their spirits.
-They still possess a positive outlook about the future.
+They still possess a positive outlook on the future.

 A study found 89% of Gen Z respondents were optimistic about their financial future.
 Meanwhile, 83% of millennials and Gen Xers and 78% of baby boomers could say the same.